15 Aug 2021

-For a great start to the workday, winding down the weekend in bed, as a little midday snack, or just any old time, we’ve come up with a selection of some choice addresses in le Vieux for the best chocolatines, croissants, and coffee.
+For a great start to the workday, spending a late weekend morning in bed, as a little midday snack, or just any old time, we’ve come up with a selection of some choice addresses in le Vieux for the best chocolatines, croissants, and coffees.

 Maison Christian Faure is a classic institution when talking about viennoiseries and pastries, and is not to be missed.
 Christian Faure, possessing the title of Meilleur Ouvrier de France, and his team have taken it in turn to perpetuate a unique knowledge and craft.
 Whenever we’re in here, we love ordering a cappuccino to accompany their pain au chocolat, whose soft centre and light, golden flakes make us melt.
 And of course, we cannot resist ordering some of their lovely, chewy lemon-frosted madelines to keep us company throughout the day!

 Prepared with specially-selected butter, the pastries at Moulins La Fayette just scream decadence.
 Everything about this boutique – from the playful, flamboyantly coloured windows, to the juxtaposition of aged stone and modern fixtures – is coordinated to enhance everything found in their display cases.
 Just as a warning, their chocolate counter is as likely to attract your attention as their bakery selection will!
 It’s a location in the middle of Old Montreal made by gourmands, for gourmands!